 Consumer products sector risk.
-The trust is concentrated in the consumer products sector.
+The trust invests significantly in the consumer products sector.
 As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
 General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
 Generally, spending on consumer products is affected by the health of consumers.
 Companies in the consumer products sector are subject to government regulation affecting the permissibility of using various food additives and production methods, which regulations could affect company profitability.
 Tobacco companies may be adversely affected by the adoption of proposed legislation and/or by litigation.
 Also, the success of foods and soft drinks may be strongly affected by fads, marketing campaigns and other factors affecting supply and demand.
 A weak economy and its effect on consumer spending would adversely affect consumer products companies.

 Foreign securities risk.
-The trust invests in foreign securities listed on a foreign exchange, a U.S.-listed foreign security, ADRs and New York Registry Shares.
+The trust invests in U.S.-listed foreign securities and an ADR.
 ADRs are issued by a bank or trust company to evidence ownership of underlying securities issued by foreign corporations.
-New York Registry Shares are created by a U.S. registrar so that securities of companies incorporated in the Netherlands may be traded on a U.S. exchange.
 Securities of foreign issuers present risks beyond those of domestic securities.
 The prices of foreign securities can be more volatile than U.S. securities due to such factors as political, social and economic developments abroad, the differences between the regulations to which U.S. and foreign issuers and markets are subject, the seizure by the government of company assets, excessive taxation, withholding taxes on dividends and interest, limitations on the use or transfer of portfolio assets, and political or social instability.
 Other risks include the following:

 - Enforcing legal rights may be difficult, costly and slow in foreign countries, and there may be special problems enforcing claims against foreign governments. - Foreign issuers may not be subject to accounting standards or governmental supervision comparable to U.S. issuers, and there may be less public information about their operations. - Foreign markets may be less liquid and more volatile than U.S. markets. - Foreign securities often trade in currencies other than the U.S. dollar.
-Changes in currency exchange rates may affect the trust's value, the value of dividends and interest earned, and gains and losses realized on the sale of securities.
+Changes in currency exchange rates may affect the trust's value, the value of dividends and interest earned, and

+- gains and losses realized on the sale of securities.
 An increase in the strength of the U.S. dollar relative to these other currencies may cause the value of the trust to decline.
-Certain foreign currencies may be particularly volatile, and foreign governments may intervene in the currency markets, causing a decline in value or liquidity in the trust's foreign security holdings.

-• Future political and governmental restrictions which might adversely affect the payment or receipt of income on the foreign securities.
+Certain foreign currencies may be particularly volatile, and foreign governments may intervene in the currency markets, causing a decline in value or liquidity in the trust's foreign security holdings. - Future political and governmental restrictions which might adversely affect the payment or receipt of income on the foreign securities.